PAJOT-Basile/Snakemake_processing_of_short-read_data/README.md

 ### [Graph_quanlity.r](./Scripts_snk/Graph_quality.r) (script)

 This is an R script that allows to plot the quality of the VCF file after a filtration process.

-#### Warning !!

-This part has not yet been tested and is only available in the zipped file `snakemake_packageV2.tar.gz`.

 ## configuration_file.yaml (configuration)